 Get yourself a better guitar tone

-If you start to think about some of these ideas, whether it be what you do with your picking hand, trying to remove a few pedals or spending some time messing with the controls on your guitar, then you’ll find that you have better guitar tone without really trying.
+If you start to think about some of these ideas, then you’ll find that you have better guitar tone without really trying.